azimAVI/Stream-Talk/README.md

     - Click the "Join Stream" button.

 ### Contributing

 If you would like to contribute to Stream-talk, please feel free to create a pull request.
 We appreciate any help we can get to make Stream-talk the best streaming chat application possible.

-### Contact
+## Contact

-  For more information on the project and to access the source code, please visit my [GitHub profile](https://github.com/azimAVI).
+For any questions or inquiries, please reach out to [me](https://www.linkedin.com/in/aayushverma2002/)